hbctraining/Training-modules/Finding_and_summarizing_colossal_files/lessons/AWK_module.md

 We see the date of observation and then the animals observed at each of the 5 parks.
 Each column is separated by a tab.

-* Please copy and paste the above into a command line document called animal_observations.txt.
+* You can find Parker's file in your `advanced_shell` directory, it is called animal_observations.txt.

 So let's say that we want to know how many dates a cougar was observed at any of the parks.
 We can easily use `grep` for that: